 Most people pay $0 premium for Part A. You qualify for premium-free Part A if:

-If you have 30–39 quarters of Medicare-covered employment, your Part A premium in 2025 is $285/month.
+If you have 30–39 quarters of Medicare-covered employment, your Part A premium in 2026 is $311/month.

 These situations are relatively uncommon — most Americans qualify for premium-free Part A through their own or a spouse’s work history.
+You can also earn additional quarters by continuing to work; reaching 40 lifetime quarters switches you to premium-free Part A. And if you have limited income, a Medicare Savings Program can pay these Part A premiums on your behalf.

 Benefit Period Deductible